omnistrate-oss/omnistrate-licensing-sdk-java/README.md

   licensing:
     # optional - defaults to 7 days
     licenseExpirationInDays: 7
-    # optional - identifier (shared secret) that can be used to add extra security on validation - defaults to product tier id
+    # optional - identifier used to add extra security on validation - defaults to product tier id
     productPlanUniqueIdentifier: '[product plan unique id]'
 ```